Digital Finance Advisory Panel

-Ross Buckley is Scientia Professor, KPMG Law and King & Wood Mallesons Professor of Disruptive Innovation and Law, Professor, at the University of New South Wales.
+Ross Buckley is Scientia Professor and Laureate Fellow at the University of New South Wales.

 His principal field of research is international financial regulation, particularly the regulation of digital financial services.
 He co-edits the International Banking and Finance Law Series and the Global Trade Law Series of Wolters Kluwer of The Hague.

 Ross has consulted to the US Department of Justice, the US Securities and Exchange Commission, the Asian Development Bank, the Indonesian Department of Finance, the Vietnamese Department of Commerce and the Australian Taxation Office as well as to banks and finance houses in Australia and abroad.
 He has twice been a Fulbright Scholar and many times a half-bright scholar.